z0x0z/Yopass/SECURITY.md

 Please follow these guidelines when reporting a security issue:

-1. Email the report to johan{a}haals.se.
+1. Email the report to z0x0z.bb{a}gmail.com.
 Please do not create a public GitHub issue.
 2. Provide a detailed description of the vulnerability, including steps to reproduce the issue, potential impact, and any suggested mitigations or remediations.
 3. Allow a reasonable time for the Yopass maintainers to respond to your report and address the vulnerability before publicly disclosing it.
 We will keep you updated on our progress.